Funding Circle Review

 - Most loans are unsecured

-- New system will displease manual investors looking for higher returns
+- Auto-invest only products will displease manual investors looking for higher returns

 Funding Circle Review (UK): My experiences so far….

-Funding Circle peer to peer lending loans are given to small British businesses and property developers.
+Funding Circle provides peer to peer lending loans to small and medium-sized British businesses.
 Lenders buy loan parts and receive monthly payments.
 Loans are rated by risk grades from A+ to E, and the interest rates are based on the grades.
 A+ loans pay the least interest while E loans pay the most.
 Most loans are unsecured (other than personal guarantees), except for certain property development loans, which are secured by real estate.

 How Can I Contact Funding Circle?